JohnCremona/CMFs/PostgresSchema.md

 target_label | text | label (N.k.i.x) of the twisted newform
-twisting_char_label | text | label N.i of the twisting character orbit [psi] (psi is always primitive) multiplicity | smallint | # of twists by distinct psi in [psi] for each embedded newform parity | smallint | parity of the twisting character psi (this and all following columns could be obtained via joins but they take almost no space, speed up searches and page construction, and they will never change) conductor | integer | conductor of psi (equal to the N in its label since psi is primitive) order | integer | order of psi degree | integer | degree of psi = [Q(psi):Q] = phi(order) = cardinality of character orbit [psi]
+twisting_char_label | text | label N.i of the twisting character orbit [psi] (psi is always primitive) multiplicity | smallint | # of twists by distinct psi in [psi] for each embedded newform parity | smallint | parity of the twisting character psi (this and all following columns could be obtained via joins) conductor | integer | conductor of psi (equal to the N in its label since psi is primitive) order | integer | order of psi degree | integer | degree of psi = [Q(psi):Q] = phi(order) = cardinality of character orbit [psi]